sorm/sorm.github.com/index.md

 ##Features

-* Complete abstraction from relational concepts.
-You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and one-to-many relations
+* **Complete abstraction from relational concepts**.
+You work with case classes, collections and other standard Scala data types instead of tables, rows, foreign keys and one-to-many relations.
-* No SQL.
-Just a simple querying and modification API working with case classes
-* A simple, intuitive and centralized yet powerful API of just a few methods.
-No tangled implicit constructions and functionality scatterred accross multiple components
+* **An intuitive, centralized connection-agnostic API of just a few methods**.
+No tangled implicit constructions and functionality scatterred accross multiple components.
-* Decoupled modelling.
-You design a data model without any annotations or data-types inflicted by SORM - just standard Scala case classes with standard Scala data types
-* Support for most standard Scala data types, including `Seq`, `Set`, `Map`, `Option`, `Tuple`, `Enumeration` and all primitives
-* Automated schema generation
+* **Automated schema generation**.
-* Multithreading.
-A single SORM instance can safely be used accross multiple threads
+* **Multithreading**.
+A single SORM instance can safely be used accross multiple threads.
-* Integrated connections pooling.
-Scalable just by setting a single parameter - `poolSize`
+* **Integrated connections pooling with**.
+Scalable just by setting a "poolSize" parameter.
-* Connection-agnostic API.
-All connection-management-related tasks are abstracted away from.
-You work with a single SORM instance and it takes care itself of whether and when to open a new connection, pool it or close it

 ##A Quick Intro